Saint-Pol-de-Léon: Coast

-Scattered over 13 kilometres of coast line, some of the beaches, creeks and strands of St Pol de Léon have names of pieces of poetry :

-"Tahiti", le "Petit-Nice", "Sainte-Anne"...
-The walker discovers them from the panoramic viewpoint of the "Champ de la Rive" municipal park, which is overhung by a mission cross erected in 1901.
-The panorama is the most exceptional of the North-Finistère.
-All along the coast, a footpath will give you a unique view on the changing Channel, the Bloscon deep harbour of Roscoff, the Callot island with its chapel near Carantec.
-The boats, most of which of traditional construction, lie there awaiting for the flow to come.
-The sailing school at the end of the "Groue" pier proposes multiple sea activities for beginners or experienced users.
+Scattered over 13 kilometres of coast line, some of the beaches, creeks and strands of St Pol de Léon have names such as "Tahiti", "Petit-Nice", and "Sainte-Anne".
+They can be seen from the panoramic viewpoint of the "Champ de la Rive" municipal park, which is overhung by a mission cross erected in 1901.
+The panorama includes a view of the North-Finistère.
+A coastal footpath offers views of the Channel, the Bloscon deep harbour of Roscoff, and Callot island with its chapel near Carantec.
+The boats, many of which are of traditional construction, lie there awaiting the tide.
+The sailing school at the end of the "Groue" pier offers multiple sea activities for beginners or experienced users.

 St. Anne islet

 The Sainte-Anne islet a listed natural site and hermitage of the White Friars until the 18th century, the gigantic rock on the site, was once armed with cannons.
 Natural preserved site, where nothing remains of the chapel built in 1640.
 It is linked to the continent by natural bank of sand and pebbles, tarmacked in the 1970s.
 The "Groue" is the sediment strand which links the coast to the Sainte Anne island, forming the bay of Pempoul with its ashore harbour.
 The islet always played an essential role in the protection of the bay and the harbour of Pempoul.